spinnaker-hackathon/gardening/points.md

 These contributions are eligible for points as [GitHub event contributions](#github-event-contributions) if you initiate the content or scripts as respositories in the [spinnaker-hackathon](https://github.com/spinnaker-hackathon) organization, and then __again__ as [Content contributions](#slack-tracking-for-content-contributions) once you post or publish them and follow the steps to redeem your points!

 Besides those listed above, content contributions include community help responses, such as __stackoverflow answers__ and __spinnaker slack answers__.
 While these shouldn't be added to a repository and are not eligible as GitHub event contributions, they will earn points through the [Slack tracking system for content contributions](#slack-tracking-for-content-contributions).
 See a list of contribution types on the [What to Hack](https://spinnaker.io/community/gardening/what-to-hack/) page.

+### Slack Tracking for Bonus Points

+Engaging in Spinnaker Slack, whether in [#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF), team channels, or SIG channels is worth points!
+Gardening staff react with the `:gold-coin:` emoji to reward helpful, fun and positive engagement in Slack.
+Feel free to reward yourselves and others for these messages with coins!
+Bonus Submissions are tracked [here](https://docs.google.com/spreadsheets/d/1kt9MJexQTPb1AuC5mQXZBX-NBZf5XsSwBBpy3WJ_fJk/edit#gid=602827404) on the leaderboard.
+Gardening staff will review submissions before announcing final points tallies and awarding prizes.

 ## Leaderboard